marynotari/body_ewah_final/README.md

 # Browser to Browser Connection with Simple Peer, Socket.io and Express

-Authored by Lisa Jamhoury for The Body Weverywhere and Here, ITP, Fall 2020.
+Authored by Lisa Jamhoury for The Body Everywhere and Here, ITP, Fall 2020.

 This combines an Express Server with Socket.io Signal Server, and [Simple Peer](https://github.com/feross/simple-peer).